AlirezaRoshanzamir/continuous-delivery-course/7-anatomy-of-the-deployment-pipeline/presentation.md

 1. Identify the limiting constraint on your system.
 2. Exploit the constraint.
 This means ensuring that you should maximize the throughput of that part of the process.
 3. Subordinate all other processes to the constraint.
 This implies that other resources will not work at 100%.
 4. Elevate the constraint.
-If your cycle time is still too long (in other words, steps 2 and 3 haven’t helped enough), you need to increase the resources available.
+If your cycle time is still too long (in other words, steps 2 and 3 haven't helped enough), you need to increase the resources available.
 5. Rinse and repeat.
 Find the next constraint on your system and go back to step 1.

 <details>